ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

         has seen record growth surpassing an incredible £5million turnover.

-        Since closing the financial year on 30th April 2021, we have been celebrating the record year which was made up of a number of highlights;
+        Since closing the financial year on 30th April 2021, we have been celebrating a record year which was made up of a number of highlights;

         * Record £5Million Sales Turnover